-With the launch of the new SNIA Foundations exam, the previous CompTIA Storage+ Powered by SNIA has been withdrawn.
+With the launch of the new SNIA Foundations exam in early 2016, the previous CompTIA Storage+ Powered by SNIA has been withdrawn.

 Those who currently hold the CompTIA Storage+ Powered by SNIA credential can be assured that SNIA will continue to recognize the credential for a period of three years from the exam pass date and will finally expire December 31st, 2018.

 You are encouraged to refresh your credential on the new SNIA Foundations exam.

 The SNIA Storage Networking Certification Program (SNCP) provides a strong foundation of vendor-neutral, systems-level credentials that integrate with and complement individual vendor certifications.
 The structure of the SNCP has been enhanced to reflect the advancement and growth of storage networking technologies over the past few years, and to provide for expanded offerings in the future.
 Through evolving and enhancing the SNCP, the SNIA is establishing a uniform standard by which individual knowledge and skill sets.

 People often ask themselves about the real value of IT related certifications and whether it is worth their time and money to become certified.
 The short answer to the question is yes, an IT certification can be of great value especially if it’s in an area that you are trying to pursue as a career, and even more importantly if it is a vendor-neutral certification which complements specific product skills.

 - SNIA certifications provide storage and data management practitioners with an industry recognised uniform standard by which individual knowledge and skill-sets can be judged.

 - Attain a framework by which the competency levels of technical people can be judged

 - Hiring managers tend to view certifications as a more objective measure of a candidate’s skill level than self-reported skills and competency.